 - Supervise the preoperative planning process

-The first stage of this pathway starts in the ED where the fracture is stabilised, heparin is prescribed to prevent deep vein thrombosis (DVT) and the case is referred to the surgical repair waiting list.
+The first stage of this pathway starts in the accident and emergency department where the fracture is stabilised, the patient is given analgesia, heparin is prescribed to prevent deep vein thrombosis (DVT) and the case is referred to the surgical repair waiting list.
 Following this, the patient is referred to the SMART service where a nurse can initiate remote care using the Current Health platform based on an initial assessment.

-On a daily basis, virtual visits with the patient are conducted by the SMART nurse, using the telehealth technology built into Current Health’s platform.
-Patients’ continuous vital sign data, captured by Current Health’s sensor, are also reviewed to evaluate patients for signs of thrombotic complications or infection.
+Virtual visits with the patient are conducted by the SMART nurse on a daily basis, using the telehealth technology built into Current Health’s platform.
+Patients’ continuous vital sign data, captured by Current Health’s sensors, are also reviewed to evaluate patients for signs of thrombotic complications or infection.